 Between 8am to 5pm from mid-June through early October, the scenic area can be accessed daily by a public bus operated by the Roaring Fork Transportation Authority (RFTA).
 Bus tickets are available for purchase at the base area of Aspen Highlands Ski Area (1.5 miles up Maroon Creek Road) at Four Mountain Sports and the ticket office.
 Tickets are also available for purchase at the Rubey Park Transit Center in downtown Aspen.
 Get more information about Maroon Bells and the Aspen-Sopris Ranger District.

-Park your car for $5 at the Aspen Highlands parking structure.
-You can also take RFTA’s Castle/Maroon bus to Aspen Highlands from Rubey Park Transit Center in downtown Aspen.
+Park your car for $5 (weekdays) and $10 (weekends) at the Aspen Highlands parking structure.
+You can also take RFTA’s FREE Castle/Maroon bus to Aspen Highlands from Rubey Park Transit Center in downtown Aspen.
 Overflow parking is available at the Brush Creek Intercept lot outside of Aspen on the RFTA bus route.
 New for 2017: weekends in September (Friday–Sunday) RFTA buses will shuttle passengers from the overflow parking lot at Buttermilk Ski Area, just west of Aspen’s traffic round-about, to accommodate for full parking during peak leaf peeping season.

 From Aspen, take Hwy.
 82 to the roundabout on the west edge of town, choose the exit for Maroon Creek Road and keep going about 4.7 miles until you reach a welcome station.
 If you’re coming from Glenwood Springs, take Hwy.
 82 south toward Aspen until you reach the roundabout (about 40 miles).
 Learn more >>

 Maroon Bells Hike